jsim2010/conventus/req/spec.md

 ## AssembleFrom

-There SHALL be a defined interface for a type to take a sequence of items, modify it as needed, and attempt to convert a partition of the sequence into an instance of the type.
+The project SHALL define an `AssembleFrom` interface that defines:

+- `Error`: A type describing all possible errors that may occur during assembly that indicate the component sequence has an error.
+The case where the sequence does not have enough components is not considered an error.
+- `assemble_from`: An associated function which takes a sequence of components and returns the assembled `Self`; it is able to throw `Error`

 success
-: The interface SHALL provide the ability to indicate a successful assembly by returning the created item.
+: `assemble_from` SHALL provide the ability to indicate a successful assembly by returning the created item.

 incomplete
 : The interface SHALL provide the ability to throw an error that indicates the sequence is incomplete.